aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/to-pdf/_index.md

 ### Can I customize the appearance of the converted PDF files?
 Absolutely!
 Aspose.Page for Java provides various options for customization, including setting page size, image format, and additional fonts.
 ### Is there a trial version available for Aspose.Page for Java?
-Yes, you can explore the capabilities of Aspose.Page for Java by downloading the free trial version [here](https://releases.aspose.com/).
+Yes, you can explore the capabilities of Aspose.Page for Java by downloading the free trial version on the **Aspose.Page free trial download page**.
 ### Where can I find additional support or community discussions related to Aspose.Page for Java?
 Visit the [Aspose.Page Forum](https://forum.aspose.com/c/page/39) for community discussions, support, and valuable insights.